Mayo Clinic Health System

 Mayo Clinic Health System is a system of community-based medical facilities.
 It is owned by Mayo Clinic and was founded in 1992.
 The organization focuses on providing medical care in rural communities in Minnesota, Iowa, and Wisconsin.
 As of 2022, its facilities include 16 hospitals, 53 multispecialty clinics and one mobile health clinic.
 The President of Mayo Clinic Health System is Prathibha Varkey (since August 2021).

-The Mayo Clinic is also one of the largest doctors groups in the United States with more than 10,000 doctors in 32 locations in Minnesota, Wisconsin, Iowa, and Arizona.